gabyrh77/Capstone-Project/README.md

   https://capstone-project-8df9f.appspot.com/

-- Android application that allows users to register, sign in using their google account, browse products, create orders, select their location in google maps, receive delivery notifications, add a widget to their home screen.
+- Android application that allows users to register, sign in using their google account, browse products, place orders, select their location in google maps, receive delivery notifications, add a widget to their home screen.
+Includes RTL support, accesibility and two languages (english/spanish).

 In order for this solution to run it's necessary to include the following keys:
 - Server client id
 - Android client id
 - GCM id
+-

+Thrid party libraries:
+-Retrofit
+-RxJava
+-Glide